Back

 How BlueSprig can help

 The most notable behavioral intervention for individuals with ASD is applied behavior analysis (ABA).
-ABA is a therapy built around the process of behavior change using reinforcement increase and decrease targeted behavior while improving strategies to both increase and decrease targeted behavior while working to improve socialization, communication, learning skills, and other developmental milestones.
-BlueSprig is the premier provider of ABA treatment, offering individualized programs geared toward young children with ASD in 140+ locations throughout the country.
+The basis of ABA is the process of behavior change using reinforcement increase and decrease target behaviors while improving strategies to both increase and decrease target behaviors while working to improve socialization, communication, learning skills, and other developmental milestones.
+Early intervention ABA therapy has been proven to help children with autism learn new skills and overcome some challenges.